Weeds in East Gippsland

 Regionally Controlled Weeds

 It is illegal to buy, sell, possess for sale, display, plant, propagate, deposit onto land, bring into or transport around Victoria a noxious weed, seeds of a noxious weed, or any part of the plant capable of growing.
-The Department of Environment and Primary Industries (DEPI) is responsible for the control and eradication of all State prohibited weeds.
+The Department of Economic Development, Jobs, Transport and Resources (DEDJTR) is responsible for the control and eradication of all State prohibited weeds.

 Weeds of National Significance